Aldanoah/MayaUIChanger/README.md

 # Maya-UI-Changer

 This tool allows users to apply various pre-made theme presets to enhance the styling of Maya’s user environment.
-This project is currently a work in progress so aspects of the themes may display correctly. https://vimeo.com/929099569
+This project is currently a work in progress so aspects of the themes such as icons and menus currently do not display correctly. https://vimeo.com/929099569